All the best experiences

 The mighty Langjokull, also known as the “Long Glacier,” is the second-largest glacier in Iceland.
 Langjokull Glacier offers breathtaking landscapes and thrilling activities — here’s everything you need to know to plan your trip.

-Located 93 miles (150km) from Reykjavik, Langjokull is known for its skiing, hiking, and ice caving opportunities and its runoff feeds into many of Iceland’s most notable bodies of water.
+Located 93 miles (150 kilometers) from Reykjavik, Langjokull is known for its skiing, hiking, and ice caving opportunities.
+Its runoff also feeds into many of Iceland’s most notable bodies of water.

-Getting there couldn’t be easier, since there are plenty of Langjokull Tours available, whether you choose to book a guide for a few hours or reserve a multi-day guided tour that includes this incredible site.
+Getting there couldn’t be easier.
+There are plenty of Langjokull tours available, whether you choose to book a guide for a few hours or reserve a multi-day guided tour that includes this incredible site.

 Key Takeaways